graphcore-research/bess-kge/docs/source/API_ref/bess.rst

 sending negative embeddings to the query's worker, all queries are replicated on each device through an AllGather collective, scored against the (partial) set of negatives stored on the device and then the scores are sent to the correct worker via a new, balanced AllToAll.
-This allows us to communicate negative **scores** instead of negative embeddings, which is cheaper.
+This allows us to communicate negative **scores** instead of negative embeddings, which is cheaper, although it requires additional collective communications between devices.

 .. figure:: ../images/allgather.jpg
    :width: 700px